 In Columbia SC, we’re kind of pros when it comes to all things bubbly + brewed.
-With three big breweries (and several on the way!) + numerous brew-pubs and taprooms scattered throughout the city, Columbia is a low-key beer town.
+With seven big breweries (and even more on the way!) + numerous brew-pubs and taprooms scattered throughout the city, Columbia is a low-key beer town.
 We’ve compiled a list of the top places to sip on hops + clink your pint glasses in the air—from microbreweries to restaurants with killer brew options.
 Grab your squad and plan a weekend (yes, you’ll need an entire weekend) dedicated to experiencing the unforgettable bites + brews on the city’s beer trail.
 Ready, set, go!

 P.S.
 We recommend choosing a few stops from each category to fully experience all that Columbia’s beer scene has to offer.
 Or, if you’re feeling brave, try to hit all of them in the same weekend.
 Pics or it didn’t happen.

 Also just a hop, skip and a jump from Williams Brice Stadium, River Rat Brewery is the go-to Saturday hangout for Columbia locals.
 In addition to an expected brew menu (try the 803 IPA or one of the seasonal pours!), RR has become somewhat famous around town for its prosecco pops: a glass of prosecco poured over an artisan popsicle. #InstagramWorthy pics, guaranteed.
 Don’t even get us started on the crowds of wagging tails you’re guaranteed to spot.
 All.
 The.
 Puppy.
 Love.
 Oh, and did we mention the rooftop?

 Swamp Cabbage had us sold with its quaint outdoor seating, Tiki bar vibes and slew of fun events like trivia nights, Sunday brunches and even beer pairing parties.
 Keep an eye out for the stunning mural of Congaree National Park on the inside of the brewery.
 Fun fact: it was painted by a USC student.